Back to Blog

 Let me walk you through what using Myprotein Impact Whey actually looks like in Singapore, based on three years of on-and-off use.

 I typically order during their sales — they email constantly, so you'll know when prices drop.
-Last big order was 3kg total (mixed flavours) for $105 including shipping.
+Last big order was 3kg total (mixed flavours) including shipping.
 Arrived in about a week via normal post.

 Morning routine: one scoop (25g) with 250ml water in a BlenderBottle.
 Takes about 15-20 seconds of shaking to get it fully mixed — definitely more effort than ON Gold Standard which dissolves almost instantly.
 The Chocolate Smooth is actually pleasant with water; Vanilla needs milk or fruit to be palatable.